Wisteria Bonsai Care Guide By Master Mori, humble guardian of small trees and large truths

 💧 Watering

-Water frequently and deeply, especially during the growing season and flowering period.
-Never let the soil dry out completely.
-Wisteria is thirsty and fast-draining—you may need to water daily during warm months.
+Wisteria bonsai need to be watered frequently and deeply, especially during the growing season and flowering period.
+Be sure to never let the soil dry out completely.
+Wisteria is thirsty and fast-draining, so be sure to water daily during warm months.

 🌿 Soil

 Use a well-draining bonsai soil mix with good moisture retention.
-A blend of akadama, pumice, and a bit of organic matter works well.
-Ensure proper drainage to prevent root rot.
+A blend of akadama, pumice, and a bit of organic matter works well to ensure proper drainage and prevent root rot.

 🌾 Fertilizer

 Feed generously during the growing season.
-Use a balanced fertilizer (10-10-10) in early spring, then switch to a low-nitrogen formula (0-10-10) closer to flowering to encourage blooms rather than foliage.
+Use a balanced fertilizer (10-10-10) in early spring should do, then switch to a low-nitrogen formula (0-10-10) closer to flowering, this will encourage blooms rather than foliage.

 🪴 Repotting

 Repot every 2–3 years in late winter or early spring, before buds swell.
 Prune roots moderately, but leave some older roots to support flowering.
-Use fresh soil during each repotting.
+Be sure to use fresh soil during each repotting.

 ✂️ Pruning & Shaping